susmithagudapati/Udacity_Website_Optimisation/README.md

 ### Website Performance Optimization project

+## Instructions:

+* Clone the repo onto your machine, open index.html in your browser to see the project.
+* There are two directories in the project namely - src and dist where src directory contains the source code and dist directory contains the minified version of the src/ files.
+* As far as the project is concerned, the dist directory is to be reviewed.

 ## Summary

 This project required improving the performance of loading and rendering an existing portfolio site.
-The speed of the site was measured using Chrome dev tools and optimizations were applied.
+The speed of the site was measured using Chrome dev tools and optimizations are applied.

 ## Optimisation